tayruxin/tp/docs/DeveloperGuide.md

 ### Finding Companies
 1. Test case: `find Google` <br>
 Expected: All companies with the keyword "Google" in their names are displayed in the company list panel.
+2. Try finding for a company that does not exist in the list.
+Expected: No company is displayed in the company list panel.

 ### Sorting Companies by Deadline
 1. Test case: `sort` <br>
 Expected: All companies in the list are displayed in the company list panel, sorted by deadline in ascending order.
 2. Test case: `sort d` <br>
 Expected: All companies in the list are displayed in the company list panel, sorted by deadline in descending order.
+3. Try sorting companies by an invalid parameter.
+Check that an error message is displayed.

 ### Filtering Companies by Application Status
 1. Test case: `filter s/PA` <br>